STINK BUGS WILL BE HERE SOON!

 To prevent stink bugs, following these tips is essential:

-- Make your home an impenetrable fortress.
-If these insects can’t find a way into your home, there is no way they will become a problem for you indoors.
-You can do this by very carefully examining the exterior of your home to look for any holes or gaps that can let insects through.
-Check window and door screens, areas around windows and doors, areas around pipes and utility wires that come into your home as well as gaps and cracks in your foundation.
+Make your property an impenetrable fortress.
+If these insects can’t find a way in, there is no way they will become a problem for you indoors.
+You can do this by very carefully examining the exterior of your home or business to look for any holes or gaps that can let insects through.
+Check window and door screens, areas around windows and doors, areas around pipes and utility wires that come inside, as well as gaps and cracks in your foundation.
 Mend these holes or have them filled to reduce possible entry areas for stink bugs and other insects.

-- Remove outdoor lighting that may attract stink bugs and other insects.
+Remove outdoor lighting that may attract stink bugs and other insects.
 If you don’t want to remove the lights altogether, just remember to avoid turning them on at night, especially not for long periods of time.
-Keep your windows covered with blinds or shades at night too, as the indoor light can attract stink bugs to your home as well.
+Keep your windows covered with blinds or shades at night too, as the indoor light can attract stink bugs indoors as well.

-- Reduce vegetation around your home.
-If you have trees or bushes touching the sides of your home, you’re essentially creating a ‘bridge’ that these insects can use to climb onto your home.
+Reduce vegetation around your home or business.
+If you have trees or bushes touching the sides of your structure, you’re essentially creating a ‘bridge’ that these insects can use to climb onto.
 This makes it that much easier for them to find a way to get inside.

-If you have already started to see stink bugs inside your home, contact the NJ, PA, MD, and DE pest control professionals at Viking Pest Control to apply a preventative treatment to the exterior of your home to limit any further infestation.
-Otherwise, you may be spending your winter and early spring vacuuming up stink bugs that are overwintering inside your home.
+If you have already started to see stink bugs inside, contact the NJ, PA, MD, and DE pest control professionals at Viking Pest Control to apply a preventative treatment to the exterior of your structure to limit any further infestation.
+Otherwise, you may be spending your winter and early spring vacuuming up stink bugs that are overwintering inside.

-For more information on stink bug identification and our stink bug services for homes and business in New Jersey, Pennsylvania, Delaware, and the Eastern Shore of Maryland, please give us a call today.
+For more information on stink bug identification and our stink bug services for homes and businesses in New Jersey, Pennsylvania, Delaware, and the Eastern Shore of Maryland, please fill out the free estimate form on this page or give us a call at 800-618-2847 today.